Prerequisites

 Step 5: Connect to Your VM

-Once your VM status shows Running in the dashboard:- Mac / Linux
+Once your VM status shows Running in the dashboard:

 - Windows